Agentic AI: Where We Are and Where We're Going

 Putting it all together: in 2026, we're at the early stage of the agentic era.
 We have:

-• Genuinely useful task-based agents that run on a schedule (Claude Cowork-class tools)
+- Genuinely useful task-based agents that run on a schedule (Claude Cowork-class tools)

-• Powerful reactive agents that use tools when prompted (mainstream chat AIs with MCP, browsing, code execution)
+- Powerful reactive agents that use tools when prompted (mainstream chat AIs with MCP, browsing, code execution)

-• Experimental autonomous agents that mostly work for narrow, well-supervised use cases
+- Experimental autonomous agents that mostly work for narrow, well-supervised use cases

-• A flood of platforms promising more than they deliver
+- A flood of platforms promising more than they deliver

-• Real but unresolved questions about cost, governance, and liability
+- Real but unresolved questions about cost, governance, and liability

-• A broad consensus that this will be a much bigger deal in 2-3 years than it is today
+- A broad consensus that this will be a much bigger deal in 2-3 years than it is today

-That last point is the important one.
 The headlines suggesting that the average professional will be "managing a team of agents" by next quarter aren't wrong about the destination — they're wrong about the timing.

 That last one is worth expanding on, because it's important for everyone.
-The question I keep asking clients is: if you had a smart, tireless personal assistant who can do your busywork, what would you actually have them do?
+The question I keep asking clients is: if you had a smart, tireless personal assistant who could do your busywork, what would you actually have them do?
 Most people can't answer that without thinking hard about it.
 Turns out delegation is a skill, and most knowledge workers have never had to practice it.

 What's Coming Next